dealii-X/benchmarks/sum_factorization/docs/BK1.md

 ### 3. **./templated_cuda_benchmark**

-This benchmark also compares same CUDA kernels but most of the arguments are templated.
+This benchmark also compares same CUDA kernels but number of quadrature points (nq) are templated.

 **Input parameters:**
 - **nelmt**: Number of elements